 Burtrum is a tiny city located in the state of Minnesota.
-With a population of 123 people and just one neighborhood, Burtrum is the 519th largest community in Minnesota.
-Burtrum has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 124 people and just one neighborhood, Burtrum is the 519th largest community in Minnesota.
+Burtrum has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burtrum is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Burtrum isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Burtrum are a mix of both white- and blue-collar jobs.
 Overall, Burtrum is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Burtrum who work in sales jobs (30.95%), office and administrative support (23.81%), and management occupations (9.52%).

-A relatively large number of people in Burtrum telecommute to their jobs.
-Overall, about 19.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.05% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Burtrum in 2022 was $28,607, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,428 for a family of four.
 However, Burtrum contains both very wealthy and poor people as well.